confuzzledduck/text-obfuscator/readme.txt

 Simply upload the plugin directory to your plugin directory, activate the plugin, and configure it through the Tools->Text Obfuscator menu.

 == Changelog ==

+= 1.4.1 =
+ * Fixed issue relating to replacement of words at the end of a line or string.

 = 1.4 =
  * Added ability to replace content in all post types, not just post and page.